softwaresaved/common-form-questions/README.md

 ### Files pertaining to format of the CFQ
 * Format of Questions (FQ) - file:format.md - contains the format used in the markdown files to describe the common questions
 * Formt of Questions Cheatsheet (FQCC) - file:format-cheatsheet.md - contains essential headings from the file:format.md

+## Aside: link pertaining to form design best practice
+Form design, i.e. how to present the questions and the flow of questions etc to users is out of scope for CFQ.
+However we are providing some links (which we will occasionally update) around form design which maybe of use to the users of the CFQ when they construct their survey/questionnairie/forms.
+If you have any further suggestions please contact the Project Lead or follow the Change process.

+* Simple but Crucial User Interfaces in the World Wide Web: Introducing 20 Guidelines for Usable Web Form Design - https://www.intechopen.com/books/user-interfaces/simple-but-crucial-user-interfaces-in-the-world-wide-web-introducing-20-guidelines-for-usable-web-fo
+* Designing usable web forms: empirical evaluation of web form improvement guidelines - https://dl.acm.org/citation.cfm?doid=2556288.2557265